SoumadipSapui/Smart-Health-Detector/README.md

 - Panda
 - Seaborn

+## Project Files:
+Due to the large size of the datasets and models used in this project, the full project (including datasets) has not been uploaded to GitHub.
+However, the core code and documentation are available for review.

 ## How to Run:
 1. Clone this repository.
 2. Create a conda environment and activate that environment.